Bartholomey/the_lake_redoubt/julija/09_chapter_nine.md

 My voice rises, as if it was trying to cross into screaming, while my hands remain in the same position: “I don’t know!
 You tell me!
 I’m stuck with you here!”

-*The angel replies, “You are the creator of this world, and so even the wrath has been planned.”*
+*The angel replies, “You are the creator of this world, and so even the wrath was planned.”*

 I hide my face with both hands, and speak in a muffled voice: “I’m sorry, I shouldn’t have struck you.
 I’m sorry, I’m sorry! ...
 I know – the violence, the violence: it’s here by design.
 I was unable to decouple it from Lake Redoubt.”
 I lower my hands, revealing the weary eyes fixated on the ground.